Victor Scheinman

-Education
+Etude

 Scheinman attended MIT as an undergraduate, starting at age 15, and completed a degree in Aeronautics and Astronautics in 1963.
 He was president of the Model Airplane Club and had a summer job at Sikorsky Aircraft.
 His Bachelor's thesis was on controlling the depth of a model hydrofoil wing in the MIT towing tank.

 After graduation, on the advice and recommendation of his advisor, he got a job at Boeing, where he worked on a lunar gravity simulator.
-He left to travel the world for a while, and then enrolled at Stanford University's graduate program, initially in Aeronautics and Astronautics, switching later to Mechanical Engineering, while still taking courses in A&E. He completed his Master's degree in one year and stayed on to work on an engineer's degree.
+He left to travel the world for a while, and then enrolled at Stanford University's graduate program, initially in Aeronautics and Astronautics, switching later to Mechanical Engineering, while still taking courses in A&E. He completed his master's degree in one year and stayed on to work on an engineer's degree.
 He had summer jobs working on the Apollo program, with projects on the Command Module heat shield and the Saturn rocket turbopumps.